erhant/homepage/_posts/personal/hello-world.md

 # Hello World

-I have finally made my own homepage!
+I have finally made my own homepage 🚀!
 It was a beautiful experience to learn front-end, and most of the credit here goes to the awesome design of Mantine UI and <https://web.dev/learn/css/>.

 The site is made with NextJS, and has a markdown parser for blog post generation.
 In doing so, it can highlight code: